Redzikowo: Aegis Ashore

-The governments of the United States and Poland approved the building and operation of an Aegis Ashore AN/SPY-1 system adjacent to the town.
-Delays added around four years to the construction process stretching the start of operations into 2022.
+The governments of the United States and Poland approved the building and operation of an Aegis Ashore AN/SPY-1 system adjacent to the village.
+Delays added around four years to the construction process, stretching the start of operations into 2023.
 Another system is at Deveselu, Romania, and has been operational since 2016.
 They are part of the European Phased Adaptive Approach to regional missile defence against threats from Iran and includes Aegis radar-capable ships based at Rota, Spain, and AN/TPY-2 radar in Turkey (operational since 2011).
+Naval Support Facility-Redzikowo was declared operational on 13 November 2024.